Peak Rail: Darley Dale footbridge

 In mid-2009, the original ex-Midland Railway Darley Dale footbridge was purchased from the Midland Railway - Butterley with an aim towards restoration and eventual repositioning at its original location at Darley Dale.
 Part of this project requires the removal of the unused signal box structure to facilitate the erection of the footbridge.
 Fundraising for this project began in late 2009 and In 2024 investment from The National Lottery Heritage Fund, The footbridge at Darley Dale station will be restored & The project is being led by the Derwent and Wye Valley Railway Trust.
+It is planned to be fully installed by Mid-2026.

 Operating groups at the railway

 Several railway preservation groups are based at the railway, often working in support of and in co-operation with Peak Rail.
 These include: